stephenroller/Papers-KindleExporter/README.md

 ## Usage

-After installing, select the papers you wish to save to the Kindle and click File -&gt; Export -&gt; Kindle.
+After installing, select the papers you wish to save to the Kindle and click File -> Export -> Kindle.
 The files will be saved on your Kindle and you may eject your Kindle.